gfannes/molybdenum/README.md

   * Support for overriding the auto-detected stdin-redirection/tty-console detection
 * Support for multiple search roots
 * Support for filtering against `.gitignore` files
+* Support for listing folder names using the `-L` option

 ## Future Features